 One must reflect that life isn’t over because you have a root canal.
 Remember that primary to creating greater immunological health is our ability to manage our stress.
-While diet is fundamental, stress firmly takes its place as the number one factor in creating or destroying immunological health.
+While diet is fundamental, stress firmly takes its place as the number one factor in creating or destroying immune health.
 So, above all else, learn to manage your stress.
-In fact, if you stress about what to do about your root canal, this is doing a potential double negative.
-Stop reading, go take a walk in nature with bare feet.
-Focus on beauty for 5 minutes.
+If you find you are becoming stressed about your root canal, then stop reading for a few moments.
+Take a walk in nature with bare feet.
+Focus on the beauty around you for five minutes.
 Pray.
 Meditate.
-Take whatever action (which includes doing nothing by the way) that helps you feel good.
+Take whatever action that helps you feel good.
+Do nothing.
 This is the number one thing each of us must do to reach optimal immunological health.

-This may be an option for some people looking for solutions.
-According to Dr Robert Gammal, if we were able to eliminate all the bacteria in the root canal (which using conventional methods is totally impossible), this would be a major step forward.
-Dr Gammal then states that he thinks we would see a great drop off in the side effects in the disease state from root canal therapy.
+This may be an option for certain people looking for a more tangible solution.
+According to Dr. Robert Gammal, if we were able to eliminate all the bacteria in the root canal (which using conventional methods is entirely impossible), this would be a major step forward.
+Dr. Gammal then states that he thinks we would see a great drop off in the side effects in the disease state from root canal therapy.

-The best way we know of to effectively eliminate bacteria during a root canal is to use ozone gas during the treatment.
-So, if a person already has a root canal, they could choose to have the root canal ‘retreated’ by a dentist who uses ozone gas in their clinic.
-Different than conventional drills or more recent technology of the use of lasers to cleanse the canal, ozone gas will flow into the dentin tubules and has the ability to eliminate bacteria in the tooth.
-While we don’t know if ozone gas will completely cleanse the tooth, surely using ozone gas during root canal treatment would be a very wise application of ozone in dentistry to more effectively eliminate disease causing ‘bad bugs’.
-Here’s a link to an article which has a global database of dentists who use ozone in their practice.
+The best way we know to effectively eliminate bacteria during a root canal is to use ozone gas during the treatment.
+If a person already has a root canal, they could choose to have the root canal ‘retreated’ by a dentist who uses ozone gas in their clinic.
+Different than conventional drills or more recent technology that uses lasers to cleanse the canal, ozone gas will flow into the dentin tubules and can eliminate bacteria in the tooth.
+While we don’t know if ozone gas will completely cleanse the tooth, using ozone gas during a root canal treatment would reduce disease more effectively, reducing ‘bad bugs’.
+This article has a global database of dentists who use ozone in their dentistry practice.

-To take it a step further in the right direction, the dentist could reseal the canal using more biocompatible materials in order to avoid the obvious risks from the conventional materials breaking down into dangerous compounds like ammonia, carbon monoxide and formaldehyde.
-If you really want to go this route, we suggest you have a dental materials blood compatibility test completed.
-It’s around $300 and you only have to do it once in your life to find out exactly what dental materials irritate your immune system less than others.
+To take it a step further, the dentist could also reseal the canal using more biocompatible materials.
+This is to avoid the obvious risks from the conventional materials breaking down into dangerous compounds like ammonia, carbon monoxide and formaldehyde.
+If you want to go this route, we suggest you first have a dental materials blood compatibility test completed.
+It’s around $300, and you only have to do it once in your life to find out exactly what dental materials irritate your immune system less than others.
 In this way, you could have materials that are in the ‘less irritating’ group from your biocompatibility test used to seal and fill the canal.

-This is the last option we see possible to answer the question, “I have a root canal.
-What are my options?”
-If you choose to have the root canal tooth removed, it is very, very important to have it done properly.
+Finally, if you have a root canal and want to know your options, this is our last solution: remove the root canal tooth.
+If you choose to have the root canal tooth removed, then it is very, very important to have it done properly.

-If it’s true that the root canal tooth is a source point for disease causing bacteria to enter the body, then having it removed properly is crucial to insure that the area is cleaned out well after the tooth is removed.
+If it’s true that the root canal tooth is a source point for disease-causing bacteria to enter the body, then having it removed properly is crucial.
+This ensures that the area is well cleaned out after the tooth is removed.
 Our research suggests that the dentist doing the removal should treat the situation as a surgical procedure.
-Dr Gammal shared with us in the HealThy Mouth World Summit that he prefers to cut molars into parts so he can be very sure to remove all of the tooth.
-He shared with us that root canal teeth are very weak and a root can easily break off during extraction.
-In this circumstance, the dentist has the choice to either leave the piece of root in place, which would be a dreadful choice or go dig around for the tip which doesn’t sound very fun at all.
+Dr. Gammal shared with us in the HealThy Mouth World Summit that he prefers to cut molars into parts so he can be very sure to remove all of the tooth.
+He also revealed that root canal teeth are feeble, and a root can easily break off during extraction.
+In this circumstance, the dentist has the choice to either leave the piece of root in place, which would be a dreadful choice, or go dig around for the tip–and that doesn’t sound like much fun at all.

-In our recent other articles on root canals, you may recall that Dr Weston Price embedded a root tip of a tooth that had been root canaled under the skin of a rabbit and provoked the same cause of death that occurred to the human who had the root canal.
+From our other articles on root canals, you may recall that Dr. Weston Price embedded a root tip of a tooth that had been root canaled under the skin of a rabbit.
+It provoked the same cause of death that occurred to the human who had the root canal.
 So, having all the pieces of the dead tooth removed are crucial.

-So, it’s best if the dentist approaches this extraction very precisely, treating it as a potential surgical situation.
+It’s best if the dentist approaches the extraction of a root canal very precisely, treating it as a potential surgical situation.

-Another important step sometimes overlooked is the necessity to completely clean out the extraction site after removing the tooth.
+Another important step sometimes overlooked is the necessity to clean completely out the extraction site after removing the tooth.
 There is a ligament, called the periodontal ligament, which tends to be a hot spot for infection.
-The procedure experts have shared with us is they use a rounded burr tip on their drill and clean out the extraction site to remove any infected tissue, including the periodontal ligament.
+The procedure experts have shared with us that they use a rounded burr tip on their drill to clean out the extraction site and remove any infected tissue, including the periodontal ligament.

-Of course, if someone chooses to have the root canal removed, the follow up question is, ‘So what are the options to fill the gap?’
-We will address this question in an upcoming article in this series which will detail the various options to fill the gap after an extraction and the relative risks and benefits of each option.
+Of course, if someone chooses to have the root canal removed, the follow-up question is, ‘What are the options to fill the gap?’

-We’re excited to announce that we’re soon going to be interviewing a woman who survived cancer.
-Our interview will explore what her research and experience was regarding the relationship between her cancer development, her dental health and how she navigated this issue to be a healthy, cancer free person today!
-We’ll share this interview as soon as we have it all together for you…
+We’re excited to announce that we will soon be interviewing a woman who survived cancer.
+Our discussion will explore what her research and experiences were like regarding the relationship between her cancer development, her dental health and how she navigated this issue to become the healthy, cancer-free person she is today!
+We’ll share this interview as soon as we have it together for you.

 Please share this article with loved ones who may be looking for empowering solutions to their dental issues.